ForyoungYu/ubuntu-cuda/README.md

 Attention, after parameter `-v` is your specific directory you want to storage.

-You can specific user to into container by parameter `-u`, for example `-u salt:root` in which `salt` is my username.
+You can specific user access container by parameter `-u`, for example `-u salt:root` in which `salt` is my username.

 # Deploy Partainer